basuby/516x-website/index.md

 Without a way to properly calculate the error relationship between the stacked model and real data, we can still utilize this data to set guidelines for future use.
 For this particular setup, we could observe that the error between the spacing coordinates (-15" to 15") varied from -20% to +20%, and when utilizing stacking in the future note that all values trying to reach a target threshold surpass it by such that even -20% error still satisfies the value necessary.

+## F.A.I.R.
+Evaluation

+As this code utilizes a standard excel file describing nozzle type, height, and spacing, among other variables, the data easily follows the Findable and Accessible principles.
+However, the nature of the data holds exactly 1" increments from -58 to 58", making it difficult to be interoperable with other data unless it is similarly structured.
+The data is also moderately Reuasable, and be continuously updated without issue

 ## Assignment

-Using this code as a reference, write code that will take the minimum value of error between -15" and 15" (a.k.a the maximum negative error) for a given nozzle setup.
-Then, enter a target mL range, and have the code plot the data factored with the maximimum negative error against this target, and return the proportion of columns that reached the minimum target amount.
+Using this code as a reference, write code that will take the minimum value of model error between -15" and 15" (a.k.a the maximum negative error) for a given nozzle setup.
+Then using a target of 25 mL, use the code plot the data factored with the maximimum negative error against this target, and return the proportion of columns that reached the minimum target amount. (e.g., if the maximum negative value is -15%, plot the data multiplied by .85, and see how many are greater than 25 mL)